deors/workshop-langchain4j/readme.md

 Workshop about GenAI-enabled applications powered with Langchain4j.

-This workshop was first delivered as a conference talk in OpenSouthCode 2024.
-Also delivered as a talk in Commif Conf 2025, and in workshop format in OpenSlava 2025.
+This workshop was first delivered as a conference talk at OpenSouthCode 2024.
+Also delivered as a talk at Commif Conf 2025, and in workshop format at OpenSlava 2025.

 ## Introduction and general instructions